Takshil-Kunadia/notion2wp/README.md

 ## Requirements

-Before installing Notion2WP, ensure your environment meets these requirements:
+Before installing Sync Content From Notion, ensure your environment meets these requirements:

 ### WordPress Requirements
 - **WordPress Version:** 6.5 or higher